runchal/scholarish_alpha/_install_guide.md

 10. Generate the models using rails g model.
 11. Add the appropriate routes
-12. Add controllers and views
+12. Add controllers and views (there's a bunch of bullshit with singular model associations that I don't understand)
 13.